 Understanding our community: LGBTQ+

-To create more inclusive nonprofits, it is important for all of us to be aware of the unique struggles the LGBTQ+ community faces so that we can be better people, and better volunteers.
+To create more inclusive nonprofits, it is important for all of us to be aware of the unique struggles the LGBTQ+ community faces so that we can be better people and better volunteers.
 While racial equality is front and center right now, we know that viewing equality through an intersectional lens is key.
 That means that we cannot separate the experiences of marginalized communities (e.g., Black, trans, women, indigenous, etc.) because the forms of oppression for these communities are all linked and mutually dependent.
 And in the midst of the Black Lives Matter protests, we must remember that LGBTQ+ rights (and Pride) grew from the Stonewall riots in the ’60s.
 So, happy Pride month!
-Even though it looks a little different out there this June, we see you, we love you, we appreciate you.
+Even though it looks a little different out there this June, we see you; we love you, and we appreciate you.